 set the route for the train that has to enter the occupied track

-if required by non-harmonised rules authorise the train to enter the occupied track.
+if required by non-harmonised rules, authorise the train to enter the occupied track.

 In case of an unplanned movement and if required by non-harmonised rules, the signaller shall inform the drivers of both trains of the circumstances before setting the route.
 The driver of the train that has to enter the occupied track shall follow the instructions received from the signaller.